zsiki/Find-GCP/README.md

 Alternatively you can set all ArUco marker recognition parameters from a JSON file using --aruco_params switch.
-It is enough to set parameters where default is not suiteable.
+It is enough to set parameters where default is not suitable.
 If you create the following JSON file (aruco_params.json)

 ```
 {